 Why you might want to stay away from stevia

-Artificial sweeteners like stevia are used in just about every sugar-free product you can think of.
-Many of them have been put through clinical trials to see if there are any long-term side effects when using these sweeteners.
-Some show that they are safe, but many people still remain skeptical about the long-term effects and whether or not they increase the risk diseases.
+Artificial sweeteners or natural sweeteners like stevia are used in just about every sugar-free product you can think of.
+Many of them have been put through clinical trials to see if there are any long-term side effects and studies generally show mixed results.
+Some show that they are safe, but many people still remain skeptical about the long-term effects and whether or not they increase the risk of disease.

 Below are a few side effects which have been reported: